AlgoMaster Logo

 Intuition

-Instead of checking every substring independently, we maintain a window [left, right] that always contains unique characters.
-We expand the window by moving right forward.
-When s[right] is already in the window, we shrink the window by moving left forward and removing characters from our set until the duplicate is gone.
+Maintain a window [left, right] that always contains unique characters.
+Expand it by moving right forward.
+When s[right] is already in the window, move left forward and remove characters from the set until the duplicate is gone, then add s[right].

 Algorithm